 Paint may need to be thinned with a bit of water to squeeze out easily.
 Fill one bottle for each colour desired.

-Your child holds the bottle with both hands and squeezes onto the target surface.
+Kids hold the bottle with both hands and squeeze it onto the target surface.

 This can also be accomplished with clear water outside on a warm day, to squeeze onto the sidewalk or patio.

 Use homemade or purchased bubble solution with bubble wands or straws.